sosan/kubernetes/04_Build and Secure Networks in Google Cloud/03_VPC_Networks_Controlling_Access.md

 Click **Check my progress** to verify your performed task.
 If you have completed the task successfully you will granted with an assessment score.

-<ql-activity-tracking step="6">Create a Network-admin service account.</ql-activity-tracking>
+Create a Network-admin service account.

 ### Authorize test-vm and verify permissions